vladimirmezera/ea-scripts/README.md

 EA examples scripts
 -------
-Script for Enterprise Architect.
+Scripts for Enterprise Architect.
 These examples are in javascript.
+Each script has own documentation in directory.

 License